dns-king/RICE/README.md

 # rice-language
-Rice the programming language by Dennis King.
+Rice, the programming language by Dennis King.